catseye/Fountain/README.md

     aaaaabbbbbccccc

-Neither of the above processes involve backtracking; the string is parsed or generated in linear time.
-However, it is important to note that, while Fountain supports deterministic operation, it does not enforce it.
+Neither of the above processes involve backtracking; the string is parsed and generated in linear time.
+Note, however, that while Fountain supports deterministic operation, it does not enforce it.
 It is possible to write Fountain grammars that lead to backtracking search, or even infinite loops during generation.
 How best to handle these cases remains an open line of inquiry.